Kathengo/SQL_Restaurant_db/README.md

 - Find the least and most expensive items:
         Select * from menu_items
         Order by price DESC;

-- How many Italian dishes and find the least and most expensive dishes: Use " Count
+- How many Italian dishes and find the least and most expensive dishes:
+        Select COUNT(*) from menu_items
+        WHERE category = 'Italian'
+        ORDER BY price ;